-Once you take a small business loan, you should make sure that you maintain your credit history and do not let the credit go out of your hands.
+Once you take small business funding, you should make sure that you maintain your credit history and do not let the credit go out of your hands.
 The credit history is an important part of your business and goes a long way in dictating your authenticity.
-This credit history is dependent on your payment history and how good you have been at paying back loans.
-If you haven’t paid back loans with the religiosity that would be expected of a proven business, then your credit score can suffer as a result.
+This credit history is dependent on your payment history and how good you have been at paying back.
+If you haven’t paid back funds with the religiosity that would be expected of a proven business, then your credit score can suffer as a result.

-You should choose your suppliers and lenders wisely when it comes to dealing with credit.
-Being associated with a sketchy lender can be bad for your business and your credit report.
-Also a lender that does not have your best interest at heart will wreck damage to your credit score by not reporting your good payments.
+You should choose your suppliers and funders wisely when it comes to dealing with credit.
+Being associated with a sketchy funder can be bad for your business and your credit report.
+Also a funder that does not have your best interest at heart will wreck damage to your credit score by not reporting your good payments.
 If you see such an error, report it to the credit reporting agency that you are working with.

-If you still aren’t able to improve your credit, then work with FDF and get a small business loan from us.
+If you still aren’t able to improve your credit, then work with FDF and get small business funding from us.